akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][620]

-Edit the folder name and description and save using Apply:
+Edit a folder name and description and save using Apply:

 ![Screenshot][630]